revbayes/revbayes.github.io/tutorials/convergence/index.md

 {% section Example %}

-First, download the files listed as data files on the top of this page.
+First, download the files listed as data files on the top left of this page.
 Save them in a folder called data.
-These files are the output from a phylogenetic analysis performed with a datset from bears.
+These files are the output from a phylogenetic analysis performed with a dataset from bears.
 The nucleotide substitution model was GTR+$\Gamma$+I and the MCMC was set to run 2 independent runs.
 The function `checkConvergence` takes the output from a phylogenetic analysis performed on RevBayes and works through the convergence assessment pipeline.
 This function can take either a directory with all the output files from a single analysis or a list of files.
+The function has 3 arguments:
+1. `path`: for when a path to a directory is provided
+2. `list_files`: for when a list of files is provided
+3. `control`: a function to set the burnin size, the precision of the standard error of the mean and the continuous parameters to exclude from the assessment.
+Default values are burnin = 10%, precision = 1%, namesToExclude = "br_lens, bl, Iteration, Likelihood, Posterior, Prior".

 Let's run this function with our example output in a directory(this step may take a few minutes):